 OK NOW I AM CONFUSED WASN’T MOON MAID KILLED IN 1965 I WAS IN HIGH SCHOOL AND BELIEVE I READ THAT EPISODE IN THE DETROIT FREE PRESS WHICH WAS THE MORNING PAPER

-boboscar over 2 years ago
+boboscar almost 3 years ago

 In hindsight, the return of Vera Alldid, a character Max Allan Collins never used once, is an early indicator that Mike Curtis wouldn’t just be following in Collins’ footsteps.
 Collins’ reverence for the strip’s past was actually fairly limited.
 With few exceptions, nearly all the characters he brought back and revitalized were created within a narrow, 14-year period, from mid-1940 (the debuts of Jerome Trohs and Mamma) to mid-1954 (the arrest of Dewdrop) and little else outside that period.